akshay-rajan/timer/README.md

 ### Chrome Extensions

 Chrome extensions are small software programs that customize the browsing experience.
 They enable users to tailor Chrome functionality and behavior to individual needs or preferences.
 They are built on web technologies such as HTML, CSS and JavaScript.
-A typical Chrome extension contains
+A typical Chrome extension includes

 1. A `manifest.json` file, which provides information about the extension to the browser.
 2. An optional `content script`, which reads a web page using the standard document-object model, make changes to the page, or pass information to the extension.